-The LDS Church's Attitude on Polygamy and Domestic Abuse
+The LDS Church, Polygamy, and Domestic Abuse

 The LDS Church has very serious teachings against domestic abuse, and its leaders are charged with addressing any form of domestic violence that is brought to their attention.
-As you'll see later in this article, the early years of polygamy (or plural marriage) is one are that might be questioned as an abusive practice.
+As you'll see later in this article, the early years of polygamy (or plural marriage) is one area that might be questioned as an abusive practice.

 The LDS policies on the issue of domestic abuse are both general and specific.

 The general teachings are to treat others (especially family members) with love and respect, to be 'honest to your fellow man,' and to cherish your family and value it for all eternity.